gabriel-joe/ansible-petclinic/README.md

 ### Playbook (Jenkins configuration) will configurate

-- Petclinic's Job to be ready to building
+- Job setup to be ready to build